millwrightjs/millwright/e2e/README.md

 Generally, each test case should run through the `make` and `build` commands, which is accomplished via the `<command>.test.js` files.
 These files are just boilerplate, and will always have the same content.
 This was a quick fix to take advantage of AVA's per-file sub-processing and async/await transpiling.
-The actual test that we're reusing is written in `e2e/run-test.js`.
+The actual test that we're reusing is written in `e2e/setup-src.js`, which is transpiled via `e2e/setup.js`.
 The test file's name is used to determine which command to run, so it's generally expected that every case will have a `make.test.js` and a `build.test.js`.

 Finally, every test case should have a `dest-<command>snapshot` directory for each `<command>.test.js` These directories are just static copies representing the exact `dest` output